Coromantee: Assimilation

 Other Coromantee revolts followed, but these were all quickly suppressed.
-Coromantees (enslaved and runaway Maroons) and their Akan imported from Ghana (the Gold Coast), ultimately influenced most of black Jamaican culture: language, architecture and food.
-After British abolition of slavery in 1833, their influence and reputation began to wane as Coromantins were fully integrated into the larger British-influenced Jamaican society.
+Coromantees (enslaved and runaway Maroons) and their Akan, imported from Ghana (the Gold Coast), ultimately influenced most of the black Jamaican culture: language, architecture, and food.
+After the British abolition of slavery in 1833, their influence and reputation began to wane as Coromantins were fully integrated into the larger British-influenced Jamaican society.

-However, Akan loanwords make up the largest part of the African influence in Jamaican patois.
+However, Akan loanwords make up the most significant part of the African influence in Jamaican patois.
 Also, Patois has Akan arrangement and grammar.
 The Akan language has also influenced the Jamaican Maroon population with their Maroon Spirit language.

 In fiction

 Oroonoko: or, the Royal Slave is a relatively short work of prose fiction by Aphra Behn (1640–1689), published in 1688, concerning the love of its hero, an enslaved African in Surinam in the 1660s, and the author's own experiences in the new South American colony.
 Oroonoko is the grandson of a Coromantin African king, Prince Oroonoko, who falls in love with Imoinda, the daughter of that king's top general.

 The king, too, falls in love with Imoinda.
 He gives her the sacred veil, thus commanding her to become one of his wives, even though she has already married Oroonoko.
 After unwillingly spending time in the king's harem (the Otan), Imoinda and Oroonoko plan a tryst with the help of the sympathetic Onahal and Aboan.
-They are eventually discovered, and because she has lost her virginity, Imoinda is sold as a slave.
-The king's guilt, however, leads him to falsely inform Oroonoko that she has been executed, since death was thought to be better than slavery.
-Later, after winning another tribal war, Oroonoko is betrayed and captured by an English captain, who plans to sell him and his men as slaves.
-Both Imoinda and Oroonoko are transported by the captain to the colony of Surinam.
-The two lovers are reunited there, under the new Christian names of Caesar and Clemene, even though Imoinda's beauty has attracted the unwanted desires of other slaves and of the Cornish gentleman, Trefry.
+They are eventually discovered, and because she has lost her virginity, Imoinda is sold into slavery.
+The king's guilt, however, leads him to falsely inform Oroonoko that she has been executed since death was thought to be better than slavery.
+Later, after winning another tribal war, Oroonoko is betrayed and captured by an English captain who plans to enslave him and his men.
+The captain transports both Imoinda and Oroonoko to the colony of Surinam.
+The two lovers are reunited there, under the new Christian names of Caesar and Clemene, even though Imoinda's beauty has attracted the unwanted desires of other enslaved people and the Cornish gentleman, Trefry.

 Upon Imoinda's pregnancy, Oroonoko petitions for their return to the homeland.
 But after being continuously ignored, he organizes a slave revolt.
-The slaves are hunted down by the military forces and compelled to surrender on deputy governor Byam's promise of amnesty.
-Yet, when the slaves surrender, Oroonoko and the others are punished and whipped.
-To avenge his honour, and to express his natural worth, Oroonoko decides to kill Byam.
+The enslaved people are hunted down by the military forces and compelled to surrender on Deputy Governor Byam's promise of amnesty.
+Yet, when the enslaved people surrender, Oroonoko and the others are punished and whipped.
+Oroonoko decides to kill Byam to avenge his honor and express his natural worth.
 But to protect Imoinda from violation and subjugation after his death, he decides to kill her.
 The two lovers discuss the plan, and with a smile on her face, Imoinda willingly dies by his hand.
 A few days later, Oroonoko is found mourning by her decapitated body and is kept from killing himself, only to be publicly executed.
 During his death by dismemberment, Oroonoko calmly smokes a pipe and stoically withstands all the pain without crying out.